WesBanco Reports Strong Q1 2026 Earnings with Growth Outlook

 About WSBC

-Wesbanco, Inc. is a diversified multi-state bank holding company.
-The Company offers a full range of financial services, including retail banking, corporate banking, personal and corporate trust services, brokerage services, mortgage banking and insurance.
+WesBanco, Inc. is a diversified multi-state bank holding company.
+The Company offers a range of financial services including retail banking, corporate banking, personal and corporate trust services, brokerage services, mortgage banking and insurance.
 Its segments include community banking and trust and investment services.
-The community banking segment offers services traditionally offered by full-service commercial banks, including commercial demand, individual demand and time deposit accounts, as well as commercial, mortgage and individual installment loans, and certain non-traditional offerings, such as insurance and securities brokerage services.
-The trust and investment services segment offers trust services as well as various alternative investment products, including mutual funds.
-It serves customers through more than 250 financial centers and loan production offices in Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
+The community banking segment offers a range of banking products and services through various delivery channels and business units, including commercial demand, individual demand and time deposit accounts; commercial, mortgage and individual installment loans, and certain non-traditional offerings, such as insurance and securities brokerage services.
+The trust and investment services segment offers trust services as well as various alternative investment products, including mutual funds, and serves as investment adviser to a family of mutual funds called WesMark Funds.

 About the author